alex-ilin/SQLiteForOberon/ReadMe.txt

-This foder contains the make script to create files necessary to import functions from SQLite3.dll.
+This folder contains the make script to create files necessary to import functions from SQLite3.dll.
 To make use of the scripts, place the following files in the Src subfolder:
   Src\SQLite3.dll